 This adorable shop specializes in spectacular pies, whether you like them creamy and topped with thick, brûléed meringue or filled with fresh fruit with a crumble on top.
 Owners Megan Wilkes and Mary Sparks change the menu four times a year to reflect the season, but the super popular Smooth Operator (chocolate cream with a pretzel crust) and Drunken Nut (bourbon and pecan) are available all year long.

 831 W. Davis St., Oak Cliff

-Inspired by their childhood in Ciudad Juarez, Mexico, the Diaz siblings (three sisters and a brother) have taken the classic paleteria and updated it with brilliant, imaginative flavors.
-There are two varieties of popsicles—cream- and water-based.
-And all of them, from prickly pear and Cafe de Olla to mango avocado, can be dipped in milk or dark chocolate or drizzled with the family’s secret chamoy recipe.
+Inspired by their childhood in Ciudad Juárez, Mexico, the Diaz siblings (three sisters and a brother) have taken the classic paleteria and updated it with brilliant, imaginative flavors.
+There are two varieties of pops—cream-based and water-based.
+And all of them, from prickly pear and café de olla to mango avocado, can be dipped in milk or dark chocolate or drizzled with the family’s secret chamoy recipe.

 Frosted Art Bakery